 discontinuation, even if he has undergone a successful vasectomy or practices complete

-2. Subject has French-American-British classification (FAB) type M3 leukemia (acute
+2. Participants have French-American-British classification (FAB) type M3 leukemia (acute

 promyelocytic leukemia) or identification of t(15;17).

 3. Participants have isolated central nervous system (CNS) involvement or extramedullary